Virtual-Finland-Development/authentication-gw/README.md

 _Figure: The authorize requests flow_

-Example of the authorization request from the data source server to the authenticatio gw `/authorize` - endpoint:
+Example of the authorization request from the data source server to the authentication gw `/authorize` - endpoint:

 ```ts
 const response = await fetch(`${authentication_gw_host}/authorize`, {